farm-er/c-server/README.md

-a little server using C
+a little server using C, but transform it to a webframework